earthly/website/blog/_posts/2023-03-07-remote-code-execution.md

 internal-links:
  - just an example
 ---
 _Earthly Compute is an internal service that customers use indirectly via Earthly CI.
-Now that CI has been publicly announced, we ( two of the engineers behind it (and Adam)) have some stuff ~~to get off their chests~~ that we can finally share._
+Now that CI has been publicly announced, we have some stuff ~~to get off their chests~~ that we can finally share._

 _Compared to our previous experiences, Earthly Compute was a quirky service to build.
 Nevertheless, we learned some things and made some mistakes, and in this write-up, we'll share how it went._[^1]